projectatomic/atomic-site/source/blog/2016-01-06-understanding-docker-top-and-ps.html.md

 ---
 title: atomic top, docker top and ps
 author: runcom
-date: 2015-12-21 17:11:47 UTC
+date: 2016-01-06 15:11:47 UTC
 tags: Docker
+published: false
 comments: true
-published: true
 ---

+Looking to view running container information quickly?
+Check out the new `atomic top` command!

-`atomic top` is a new atomic subcommand which will allow you to interactively display the top process information from _all_ of your containers running on a host.
+`atomic top` is a new atomic sub-command which will allow you to interactively display the top process information from _all_ of your containers running on a host.
 It works like standard top command where it will continuously update the top processes.
 Under the hood `atomic top` is using the Docker's top API to gather information about a particular container.
 When queried, the Docker daemon uses `ps` to give back results.
 The same happens with the Docker CLI.

 The Docker's `top` command allows users to display the `ps` output for the main process of a given container ID or name.
 It's handy because it gives you back information about containers running on remote daemons as well.